SpriteLink/NIPAP/docs/install-debian-12.rst

 log in as that user and add 'sudo' commands where appropriate.

-Please see `install-unix <install-unix.rst>`_ for installation instructions on non-Debian like Unix systems.
+Please see `install-unix <install-unix.rst>`_ for installation instructions on non-Debian like Unix systems or `install-debian <install-debian.rst>`_ for older Debian systems.

 Debian 12 (Bookworm) installation
 ---------------------------------